MicrosoftDocs/architecture-center/docs/guide/security/monitor-with-opencensus-application-insights.md

 This article describes a distributed system that uses Azure Functions, Azure Event Hubs, and Azure Service Bus.
 It provides details about how to monitor the end-to-end system by using [OpenCensus for Python](https://github.com/census-instrumentation/opencensus-python) and Application Insights.
 This article also introduces distributed tracing and explains how it works by using Python code examples.
-This architecture uses the fictional company, Contoso, to describe the scenario.
+The fictional company, Contoso, is used in the architecture to help describe the scenario.

 > [!NOTE]
 > OpenCensus and OpenTelemetry are merging, but OpenCensus is still the recommended approach to monitor Azure Functions.
-OpenTelemetry for Azure is in preview and [some features aren't available yet.](/azure/azure-monitor/faq#what-s-the-current-release-state-of-features-within-the-azure-monitor-opentelemetry-distro-)
+OpenTelemetry for Azure is in preview and [some features aren't available yet](/azure/azure-monitor/faq#what-s-the-current-release-state-of-features-within-the-azure-monitor-opentelemetry-distro-).

 ## Architecture